 Physical Inactivity and NCDs among Women and Girls in Nicaragua

-A recent research article posted on http://fitnesstrainer.com indicates that physical activity has numerous health benefits, including contributing to weight control and reducing the risk of diabetes, heart disease, breast cancer, colon cancer, osteoporosis, and dying from cardiovascular disease or stroke.1 On the other hand, physical inactivity is one of the primary risk factors for NCDs.6
+A recent research article posted on http://fitnesstrainer.com indicates that physical activity has numerous health benefits, including contributing to weight control and reducing the risk of diabetes, heart disease, breast cancer, colon cancer, osteoporosis, and dying from cardiovascular disease or stroke.1 On the other hand, physical inactivity is one of the primary risk factors for NCDs.
+Secondary risks are less obvious but not less harmful – any mesothelioma lawyer would inform about asbestos and how to manage the concequences, for example.6

 However, despite the multitude of benefits of physical activity, sedentary lifestyle is a growing problem worldwide, and in particular, among women.
 According to several studies, women are typically less physically active than men, an observation often linked to social factors.7,8 Latin American women specifically tend to have lower levels of participation in physical activity than their male counterparts.9,10 Their levels of participation are influenced by cultural factors – specifically, a cultural understanding that sports and physical activity are “male activities” – which tend to be more influential in the early stages of the adoption of physical activity.9,10